return42/sphkerneldoc/doc/linux_src_doc/drivers/mfd/stmpe_c.rst

     :param enum stmpe_block block:
         block to enable alternate functions for

 .. _`stmpe_set_altfunc.description`:

 Description
 -----------

-``pins`` is assumed to have a bit set for each of the bits whose alternate function is to be changed, numbered according to the GPIOXY numbers.
+\ ``pins``\  is assumed to have a bit set for each of the bits whose alternate function is to be changed, numbered according to the GPIOXY numbers.

 If the GPIO module is not enabled, this function automatically enables it in order to perform the change.

+..
+This file was automatic generated / don't edit.